Businessplan.Earlylight.io | Updated: Feb 2026

 • Initial imports from China with quality-controlled private labeling.

-• Parallel local feedstock partnerships with composters for transition to domestic production.
+• Parallel local feedstock partnerships with composters, haulers, and food generators for domestic transition.

-• Modular technology partners for production ramp and controlled CapEx.
+• Modular technology partners for production ramp, repeatability, and controlled CapEx.

 • Distribution start via ShipStation, then outsourced warehousing in Year 2.